-The SEPA indicative surface water online flood mapping tool (SEPA Flood Map) records that an approx. 50m stretch of the trunk road, within the scheme extents, is at a low to high risk of surface water flooding (0.1% - 10% Annual Exceedance Probability (AEP), 1-in-10-year to 1-in-1000-year flood event).
+The SEPA indicative surface water online flood mapping tool (SEPA Flood Map) records that an approx. 50m stretch of the trunk road, within the scheme extents, is at a high risk of surface water flooding (10% Annual Exceedance Probability (AEP), 1-in-10-year flood event).